nx-dotnet/nx-dotnet/docs/nx-ghpages/Executors/deploy.md

 ### syncWithBaseBranch

-- (string): Indicate if the gh-pages branch should be synced with the base branch
+- (boolean): Indicate if the gh-pages branch should be synced with the base branch

 ### syncStrategy

 - (string): Git command to use to sync the gh-pages branch with the base branch

+### syncGitOptions

+- (array): Additional git options to use when syncing the gh-pages branch with the base branch

+### CNAME

+- (string): Custom domain to use for the gh-pages branch.
+Applied by creating a CNAME file in the root of the gh-pages branch